Linuxbrew/brew/Library/Homebrew/manpages/brew-cask.1.md

 ## DESCRIPTION

-Homebrew-Cask is a tool for installing precompiled macOS binaries (such as Applications) from the command line.
+Homebrew Cask is a tool for installing precompiled macOS binaries (such as Applications) from the command line.
 The user is never required to use the graphical user interface.

 ## ALPHA-QUALITY SOFTWARE

-Homebrew-Cask works robustly enough that we welcome new users, but the project is still in early development.
+Homebrew Cask works robustly enough that we welcome new users, but the project is still in early development.
 That means command names, option names, and other aspects of this manual are still subject to change.